LexingtonSmiles/PenneysGameAnalysis/README.md

 ## Purpose

 This code simulates the Humble-Nishiyama Randomness Game, a variation on Penney's Game.
-Read the details [here](https://mathwo.github.io/assets/files/penney_game/humble-nishiyama_randomness_game-a_new_variation_on_penneys_coin_game.pdf).
+Read the details of Penney's Game [here](https://mathwo.github.io/assets/files/penney_game/humble-nishiyama_randomness_game-a_new_variation_on_penneys_coin_game.pdf).

 The aim of this project is to:
 - Generate and store randomized decks of outcomes.